Graduate Theological Union

 - On April 7, our Women’s Studies in Religion program hosted a day of dialogue featuring three prolific Latina theologians—Jeanette Rodriguez, Nancy Pineda-Madrid, and Cecilia González-Andrieu—each of whom received her doctorate from the GTU.
 These scholar-practitioners reflected on the theme: “The Good, The True, and the Beautiful: Latina Theology and its Evocative Glimpses.”

-- The GTU Board of Trustees recently voted to prioritize the advancement of the interreligious character of the GTU, and to actively pursue partnerships with Hindu, Jain, Sikh communities as representative of Dharma traditions.
+- The GTU Board of Trustees recently voted to prioritize the advancement of the interreligious character of the GTU, and to actively pursue partnerships with Hindu, Jain, and Sikh communities.
 For the GTU, the representation at the table of the world’s great religious traditions will soon become more inclusive and complete.

 - Dr. Susannah Heschel (daughter of Rabbi Abraham Heschel) spoke to a full crowd in February about a group of 19th century German scholars who studied the Qur’an in depth, translated it from Arabic into German, and explored the similarities between Judaism and Islam as monotheistic religions built upon ethical structures.
 The lecture was a reminder that the ongoing cooperative work of the Center for Jewish Studies and the Center for Islamic Studies has deep roots in the past.